 In celebrating the 80th birthday of celebrated Dutch composer Louis Andriessen, pianist Ralph van Raat has been presenting a series of recitals around the world, featuring rarely heard works of this great master.

-This Australian exclusive recital features a number of early, rarely performed works by Andriessen, as well as a work specially written for Ralph for this celebration series.
+This Australian exclusive solo recital features a number of early, rarely performed works by Andriessen, as well as a work specially written for Ralph for this celebration series.

 And Ralph completes this special recital with the mighty Phrygian Gates of John Adams, 25 minutes of rippling waves of sound, sometimes smooth and tranquil, sometimes surging and stabbing.